Free U.S. shipping & money back guarantee

 Things that deplete lactobacilli levels and disrupt the vaginal pH include:

-An imbalance in the vaginal microbiome can result in BV or yeast infections.
+An imbalance in the vaginal microbiome can cause yeast infections or BV.

 BV and yeast infections can leave you more vulnerable to UTIs, causing a cycle of infections that can be difficult to break out of.